GuannanXie/run14PicoDstQA/README.md

 This code only works for run14 SL16d data set.

-If you want to use the code for other data set, you are encouraged to rely on the original version which mentioned above.
-This one is only for you reference.
+If you want to use the macro for other data set, you are encouraged to rely on the original version which mentioned above from CVS.

+This one is only for your reference.

 Another tips.
-Since the StPicoDst Maker changes for each data set, remember change them accordingly.
+Since the StPicoDstMaker changes for each data set, remember change them accordingly.
 - - -
 ###How to run this code:
 ```bash